RoBYCoNTe/friendsofbabba-ra/README.md

 ![React-Admin Mini Drawer](docs/demo.gif)

-## How to use
+## How To Use

-Basically you have to install the package:
+Install the package:

 ```sh
 npm i --save ra-ui-materialui-layout